Boyfriend jeans vs mom jeans: what's the difference, and which will suit you best?

 (Image credit: Getty Images)

-This borrowed-from-the-boys look was made popular in the 1960s, when Marilyn Monroe donned a pair in The Misfits.
-Since then, they have become a much-loved style of celebrities, seen on all the A-listers - from Victoria Beckham to Katie Holmes.
+This borrowed-from-the-boys look was made popular in the 1960s, when Marilyn Monroe donned a pair of boyfriend jeans in The Misfits.
+Since then, they have become a much-loved style of celebrities, seen on all the A-listers - from Victoria Beckham to Jennifer Aniston.

 When it comes to how to style boyfriend jeans, like many winning outfits in your closet, it is all about balancing proportions and generally you'll want to keep the top half of your outfit more fitted and streamlined to balance out the baggier less.

-Create the perfect smart casual outfit by offsetting the boyish, laid-back vibe with some of this season's best blazers, feminine blouses and heels (or fancy flats).
+If you're wondering can jeans be business casual, start by offsetting the boyish, laid-back vibe with a razor sharp blazer, feminine blouses and fancy flats.
 A tight-fitting top will help balance out the looser shape of the jean for a more flattering shape.
 You can use some of the same tips and ideas as you would for how to style baggy jeans.
 As while boyfriend jeans are not as extreme, they still stray into similar territory.

 “The easiest way to make a boyfriend jean look more polished is to throw on a blazer.
 It will instantly smarten the look, while adding more structure to your outfit, too,” says Paula Moore, fashion director at Woman & Home.